 Compression is produced in a 2 stroke by the piston and rings with a specific size tolerance.
 The rings seal to the cylinder wall and keep the pressure inside of the combustion chamber.

-This is why it’s important to keep your 2 stroke top end regularly maintained by replacing the rings and/or piston when the compression starts going down.
+This is why it’s important to keep your 2 stroke top end regularly maintained by replacing the rings and/or piston when the compression starts going down, as well as not letting it get overheated.

 2 Stroke Low Compression Symptoms